-Golden Cliffs Professional Review and Guide
+Golden Cliffs Professional Guide

 "The Golden Cliffs, rising above the town of Golden on the south slope of North Table Mountain, is the most popular climbing area near Denver.
 It’s easily accessible, offers good climbing weather with its southfacing exposure, and has lots of fun moderate routes from 40 to 60 feet long on fine compact basalt.